 There are two illusions that many music lovers think happen when you're in the studio.
 One is that all the musicians are set up.
 We put up a couple of mics and the musicians just play to perfection as you hear it on the recording.

 Recently we've had a lot of requests from labels wanting to be part of our Blue Coast Music store.
-Unfortunately, most of the music is not recorded in DSD that other labels record.
+Unfortunately, most of the other labels don’t record the music in DSD.
 While we at Blue Coast Records and our associated studios feel DSD is the best format for recording, it's not always the easiest format for most engineers to access or record to.
-For that reason we offer mixing and mastering to DSD through our studios.
+For that reason we offer mixing and mastering to DSD through our studio.

-If you're a recording engineer, you are no stranger to Al Schmitt and his contributions as one of the finest engineers that lived.
-Last month he left us at the age of 91 - always working to nearly the day he died.
+If you're a recording engineer, you are probably no stranger to Al Schmitt and his contributions as one of the finest engineers that ever lived.
+Last month he left us at the age of 91, always working to nearly the day he died.

 Sparked by a post by George Peterson about his Tascam tape recorder, I was thinking about my 1885 Steinway B that gets daily use.
 Then I looked around at the cast iron pans I use daily that belonged to my grandmother (making them probably 100 years old).
 The Wusthof knives I bought when I was a teenager were the first purchase I made when I moved out of my parents house for college.

 Anyone that met or heard Sonny Simmons has a story to tell.
 Some stories seem not believable, but with Sonny anything could happen and often did.
 I was lucky enough to have a few stories to tell and experience life with a jazz musician who stood beside John Coltrane, Eric Dolphy and many other greats.

 Every now and then we stop in our tracks and say, "How long has this been going on?"
 Well, it happens that 2022 is going to be a big year for anniversaries and celebrations so we thought we'd start now.